afazevedo/afazevedo/README.md

 ### Hi! 😄

-My name is Amanda Ferreira de Azevedo, bachelor in Applied and Computational Mathematics (UFRRJ 2018), master in Systems Engineering and Computer Science (COPPE/UFRJ 2021).
-Currently doing PhD at the same institution and working at FGV Energia as data scientist.
+My name is Amanda Ferreira de Azevedo,  Master degree in Systems Engineering and Computer Science from COPPE/UFRJ, focused on Optimization and Operations Research applied to Combinatorial Optimization, Bachelor degree in Applied and Computational Mathematics from UFRRJ (2018).
+Currently DSc.
+Candidate in Systems Engineering and Computer Science at COPPE/UFRJ and Power Sector Researcher at FGV Energia.

 📫 How to reach me:
 <p align="center">